 Verona 21st November 2015 Aula Magna of the University Viale Università, 4 10:00 – 13:00

 In 2018 We continued our work to support the health system in 6 districts of the West Nile region affected by the influx of 1,000,000 South Sudanese refugees, with special focus on improving services for mothers and children and nutritional programs.
 We continued our efforts in the Karamoja region and Oyam district with a [...]

 The intervention of Doctors with Africa CUAMM in Uganda started in 1958.
 It has been a long work, that still goes on, for the health of all the population, but in particular for mothers and children.

-In 2017 In a country beset by upheaval, our support for the Wolisso hospital continued, sending staff, aid for medicine and local staff, rehabilitation projects, and waste disposal systems.
-In the region of South Omo, we continued interventions for maternal and child health, the prevention and treatment of cervical cancer, HIV/AIDS, tuberculosis, and [...]
+In 2018 As Ethiopia goes through major political changes, we have continued to support the Wolisso Hospital, sending expat and local personnel, pharmaceutical aid and implementing renovation projects.
+In the South Omo Zone, we continued to work on maternal and child health and the prevention and treatment of cervical cancer, HIV/AIDS, tuberculosis, and [...]